ironhack-labs/lab-feature-extraction/readme.md

 # Lab | Feature extraction

 For this lab, we will be using the same dataset we used in the previous labs.
-We recommend using the same notebook since you will be reusing the same variables you previous created and used in labs.
+We recommend using the same notebook since you will be reusing the same variables you previously created and used in labs.

 ### Instructions